 - Keep your receipts once you pay for your energy audit(s).
-Energy Audit expenses can be added to your loan and are eligible for a rebate. - The assessment will include an in-home assessment of your entire home (basement-to-attic) to assess your home's insulation, heating, and cooling systems, and detect any air leaks or drafts. - The Auditor will provide you with a Renovation Upgrade Report with recommendations for specific improvements and an EnerGuide rating based on your home's current energy performance. - The City will use your EnerGuide rating label information for tracking the program's success. - For more information check out page 7 of the Home Energy Renovation Resources Booklet.
+Energy Audit expenses can be added to your loan and are eligible for a rebate. - The assessment will include an in-home assessment of your entire home (basementto-attic) to assess your home's insulation, heating, and cooling systems, and detect any air leaks or drafts. - The Auditor will provide you with a Renovation Upgrade Report with recommendations for specific improvements and an EnerGuide rating based on your home's current energy performance. - The City will use your EnerGuide rating label information for tracking the program's success. - For more information check out the Home Energy Renovation Resources webpage.